 During his career, Orrantia has developed a keen interest in the governance and development of art institutions.
 In 2010 he worked on the Young Professionals in Arts Boards programme Arts & Business in London, and in 2012 attended the Clore Leadership Programme, focusing on funding and strategic development for cultural institutions and projects.
 His relationship with Iniva spans more than five years, with a close relation to many of their past curators and directors, through researched-based work at the Stuart Hall Library for his Masters degree and curatorial projects.

 Adam Epstein works at leading international law firm Mishcon de Reya LLP, where he has been a partner since 2000.

 He leads Mishcon’s highly regarded practice defending clients against the financial services regulatory bodies.
-For more than 20 years, Adam has defended some of the biggest enforcement cases to emerge.
+For some 25 years, Adam has defended some of the biggest enforcement cases to emerge.
 He also leads the firm’s professional discipline practice, advising professionals who are facing challenge or investigation by regulatory or enforcement bodies.
 He has extensive experience in front of Courts and tribunals, and is widely recognised in the legal directories as a leading individual in his field.